amengel/amengel.github.io/research.md

        - title:   "The Content of their Coverage:  Contrasting Racially Conservative and Liberal Elite Rhetoric"
        - title:   "The Limits of Agenda Setting?
 Framing Race’s Importance"
        - title:   "Partisan Lenses For All or For Some?
 Unpacking Partisanship’s Causal Influence on Racial Attitudes"
-       - title: "Improving the Measurement of Authoritarianism" (with Stanley Feldman and Marc Hetherington)
+       - title: "Improving the Measurement of Authoritarianism (with Stanley Feldman and Marc Hetherington)"
-       - title:   "Worldview and Partisanship" (with Marc Hetherington and Pamela Conover)
+       - title:   "Worldview and Partisanship (with Marc Hetherington and Pamela Conover)"

 ---